1. How did you get started writing? When did you decide you wanted to be a writer?

 to go for it and send this one to agents.
 We're still friends today.

 It's actually not terribly different.
 I still prefer writing with no outline (I have used outlines before and it worked, but I do better when I wing it the wayI did with The DUFF).
-I still try to focus more on my characters than on the
+I still try to focus more on my characters than on the8.
+What projects are you working on now?

 plot.
 The only major difference is that now I have more people to bounce my ideas off of.
 When writing The DUFF I only had a few friends and readers.
 Now I have a great critique group plus an agent and an editor who are GENIUSES.
 It's nice being able to run ideas past lots of people before I go in any drastic directions.